Cy-r0/MSc-thesis/README.md

 # One-Stage Instance Segmentation with a Boundary Distance Representation

 ## Description
 One-stage deep learning pipeline for instance segmentation in images.
-Model takes in an image and generates a semantic segmentation and a watershed representation.
-These two are combined in postprocessing.
+The model takes in an image and generates a semantic segmentation and a watershed representation.
+These two outputs are then combined in postprocessing to yield a list of object instances present in the picture.

 ## Requirements
 Repo works on Ubuntu 18.04.2 LTS with: